-Collectively the intent of the three collections is to accomplish the following:
+The intent of these collections is to accomplish the following:

-- To create a nurturing academic support center for their respective students.
+- To create a nurturing academic support center for students.

-- To facilitate the development of information literacy abilities so that their students can become effective lifelong learners by being able to access, evaluate and effectively use all library resources.
+- To encourage the development of information literacy skills to help students become lifelong learners who can access, evaluate, and effectively use all library resources.

-- To foster in students a deeper understanding and pride in their respective cultures and to grow in appreciation and understanding of other cultures.
+- To foster in students a deeper understanding of and pride in their respective cultures and an appreciation and understanding of other cultures.

-- To provide a point of entry for all SJSU students seeking as part of their studies or at their own initiative to gain a greater appreciation and understanding of the history and culture of Africana, Asian American and Chicano communities.
+- To give all SJSU students a greater appreciation and understanding of the history and culture of the Africana, Asian American, Chicano, and Native American communities.

-- To provide a complementary collection of comparative multicultural resources to facilitate research among and between cultures.
+- To provide a collection of comparative multicultural resources to facilitate research between cultures.

-- To work collaboratively with their respective communities in San José to enrich programming and fund raising opportunities.
+- To work collaboratively with their respective communities in San José to create programming and fundraising opportunities.

 Publication Date: 2012